DevWars/stream-status-bot/README.md

 ## Changelog

 20\.
+4. 2019 - 1.2.0 - added a tag to Discord posts, added option to use a custom title for Reddit posts

+20\.
 4. 2019 - 1.1.2 - added more error handling, updated dependencies

 22\.
 9. 2018 - 1.1.1 - added some more logging